orfeotoolbox/OTB/Documentation/Cookbook/rst/C++/WriteAnApplication.rst

 -  ``SetParameterOutputImage(key,data)`` : link the image object to the
    given output parameter

--  ``SetParameterComplexOutputImage(key,data)`` : link the complex image
-   object to the given output parameter

 -  ``SetParameterOutputVectorData(key,data)`` : link the vector data
    object to the given output parameter